DigitalCampus/django-oppia/docs/dev/roadmap.rst

 Short term
 -------------

-* Embedding more interactive/graphical questions - drag and drop.
-Requires updates to Moodle block and Oppia app.
 * Improved and more intuitive way to embed video/audio content.
 Requires updates to Moodle block and Oppia server.
 * Adding more comprehensive (automated) release testing process.